cedricbonhomme/iterated-function-systems/README.md

 ![Barnsley Fern](example/barnsley.png "Barnsley Fern")

-This work has been realized during a functional programming practical course.
+This work was carried out during a functional programming course.

 Some information about Iterated Function Systems (with the Barnsley Fern):